 So I turned to a trusty ol’ no churn ice cream recipe and doctored it up for a key lime pie packed flavor.
 It may not be the original, but it’s still pretty darn good.

-No Churn Key Lime Pie Ice Cream
+Tips for making No Churn Key Lime Pie Ice Cream

 - 2 cups heavy whipping cream